atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 As an application owner, I run a large Deployment with pods that utilize TopologySpreadConstraints.
 I want to downscale such a Deployment so that these constraints are preserved and the pods are correctly balanced across the nodes.

+#### Story 6

+As an application owner, I want to trigger the termination of my pods with `restartPolicy=Never` by means other than pod deletion.
+I want to keep the pod object present for tracking and debugging purposes after it has reached the terminal phase (`Succeeded` or `Failed`).

 ### Notes/Constraints/Caveats (Optional)